 Thankfully, the place is perfect.
 It could have gone completely differently, like the cockroach-infested apartment in Kyiv that was canceled before my arrival.

-Booking flights in advance
+Booking Flights in Advance

 It is scarce to find last-minute flights with cheap deals.
 Use flight comparison search websites like Skyscanner and Hipmunk to find the best prices.

-Booking in advance will save money as the prices often increase nearer to the departure date.
+Booking in advance will save money as the prices often increase nearer the departure date.
 Remember that direct flights are often more expensive than in-direct, but always compare the two.